Title and statement of responsibility area

 In 1951, Avison's History of Ontario, a high school textbook, was published.
 She was awarded a Guggenheim Memorial Foundation Grant in 1956, enabling her to spend eight months in the United States writing poetry and attending creative writing classes at the universities of Chicago and Indiana.
 She then undertook freelance work editing, indexing, and ghostwriting a book entitled A Doctor's Memoir.
 Her first book of poetry, Winter Sun, was published in 1960 and won the Governor General's Award.

-Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, which brought recognition to many of the great twentieth-century Hungarian poets.
+Deeply moved by the Hungarian Uprising of 1956, Avison translated eight Hungarian poems, which appeared in The Plough and Pen: Writings from Hungary 1930-1956, and brought recognition to many of the great twentieth-century Hungarian poets.
 The following year The Research Compendium was published.
-In 1963 Avison returned to the University of Toronto for graduate work.
+In 1963, Avison returned to the University of Toronto for graduate work.
 She completed her M.A. thesis and began doctoral studies in 1964, but never earned her doctorate because she did not write a thesis.

 Custodial history